Expert Witness Testimony

 4. The expert has reliably applied the principles and methods to the facts of the case.

-• Reliance on objective data, scientific evidence, and probabilistic reasoning rather than unstructured clinical judgment
+• Reliance on objective data, reliable methods, and probabilistic reasoning